Director of Development, Enough Project

 Requirements and qualifications:

-- A demonstrated commitment to human rights consistent with the vision and mission of the Enough Project is a must.
+- A demonstrated commitment to human rights and peace consistent with the vision and mission of the Enough Project is a must.

-- Five to ten years of fundraising experience and extensive experience networking with major donors.
+- Five to 10 years of fundraising experience and extensive experience networking with major donors, including individuals and foundations.

 - Experience cultivating and maintaining relationships with foundations.